ecgu/ecgu.github.io/_projects/anth2b_spring2026.md

 ##### Week 8

 - We had a Jeapordy game in preperation for the Finals, see the slides here for review <a href="/assets/pdf/gu_eric_anth2b_ta_week8_jeapardy.pdf" download="gu_eric_anth2b_ta_week8_jeapardy.pdf">here</a>.
 Congrats to KSL for winning!

+##### Week 9

+- We will go over HW2 and I will hand out a seperate worksheet that will help as practice for HW2.
+Please make sure to print out HW2 and bring it to section!

+##### Week 10

+- I will not be in person for section, but a sheet to aid in the memorization of primate taxonomy will be uploaded here!

 #### On Scantrons